 It will coincide with the Tasmanian Craft Fair and give you time before and after the Fair to explore the gallery spaces.

 AIRTT Arts and Crafts Workshops

-We will also be holding arts and crafts workshops in the months leading up the Exhibition.
+We are holding arts and crafts workshops in the months leading up the Exhibition.
 Our first venue for the workshops is Art as Mania in Deloraine and we look forward to more venues coming on board throughout the year.